Hotting up the AC industry: how staying cool generated rapid growth for Greenmill

 The Greenmill plan included the following steps:

-1. Vision, goals and purpose – culminating in a Strategy On A Page available to the whole team.
+1. Vision, goals and purpose – culminating in a one page strategy summary, available to the whole team.

 2. Strategy and communication – quarterly meetings with the leadership and management teams were established to track progress and agree next quarter targets, followed by all company meetings.